odoo/documentation/content/developer/tutorials/web.rst

 The Action Manager
 ------------------

-In Odoo, many operations start from an :ref:`action <reference/actions>`: opening a menu item (to a view), printing a report, ...
+In Odoo, many operations start from an :doc:`action <../reference/backend/actions>`: opening a menu item (to a view), printing a report, ...

 Actions are pieces of data describing how a client should react to the